Dog Food & Calorie Calculator

 Yes — significantly more per pound of body weight.
 Puppies under 4 months need about 3× their resting energy (RER), and puppies 4–12 months need about 2× RER.
 This supports rapid bone growth, organ development, and immune system maturation.
 Overfeeding puppies is also a risk, especially in large breeds — too-rapid growth can cause skeletal problems.
 Feed a puppy-formulated food and follow your vet's growth curve recommendations.

 Pregnant dogs need normal calories for the first 5 weeks, then about 2× RER in the last 3 weeks as puppies grow rapidly.
-Nursing dogs have the highest calorie needs of any life stage — up to 3× RER or more, depending on litter size.
+Nursing dogs have the highest calorie needs of any life stage — 2–6× RER, climbing with litter size and peaking around weeks 3–4.
 A nursing mother may need 2–4 times her normal food intake.
 Free-feeding (leaving food available all day) is often recommended during nursing.
 Ensure access to plenty of fresh water, as milk production requires significant hydration.

 Both can be nutritionally complete if they meet AAFCO standards.
 Dry kibble is more calorie-dense (~350 kcal/cup), more economical, and may benefit dental health.
 Wet food has fewer calories per cup (~250 kcal/cup), higher moisture content (good for hydration), and is often more palatable.
 Many owners mix both.
 The best food is one that meets AAFCO standards, suits your dog's preferences, and keeps them at a healthy body condition.
 Cost, convenience, and your dog's individual needs should guide the choice.